How to Sell a House By Owner in Vermont

 Why sell a house by owner in Vermont?

 The top reason Vermont homeowners consider selling FSBO is to avoid paying a listing agent’s commission.
-But with recent rule changes, the potential savings may not be what they once were.
+But with the changes following the NAR landmark court settlement, the potential savings may no longer be what they once were.

 Traditionally, sellers paid about 6% of the sale price to cover both the listing and buyer agent fees.
-A 2024 NAR court settlement has shifted this responsibility, so buyers now handle their own agent commissions.
+With the decoupling of agent commissions, buyers now handle their own agent commissions.
+And by selling without a listing agent, FSBO sellers keep that extra 3% that would have gone to commissions, putting more money in their pocket.

 Pros of selling a house by owner